 In case my cavolo nero salad sounds a little fancy and exotic, let me reassure you that it’s not.
-It can actually be referred to as ‘A simple and tasty kale salad!’.
-It’s also packed with antioxidants, vitamins and minerals including lutein, vitamins A, C, K, fibre, calcium, manganese and iron, so it’s a great little side dish for a weeknight dinner.
+Think of it as a simple and tasty kale salad.
+It’s packed with antioxidants, vitamins and minerals including lutein, vitamins A, C, K, fibre, calcium, manganese and iron, so it’s a great little side dish for a weeknight dinner.

 Cavolo nero (cabbage) is also known as black kale, Tuscan kale or Tuscan cabbage, and you’ve guessed correctly, it’s related to kale.
 In fact, it’s kale’s Italian cousin.
-And while it’s a very common vegetable in Italian cooking, cavolo nero is often covered in mystery elsewhere.
+And while it’s a very common vegetable in Italian cooking, cavolo nero isn’t used as much elsewhere.
 That’s not to say that it’s not easily available.
-I see cavolo nero in supermarkets all the time, especially in season, and the poor darling gets ignored by most shoppers.
+I often see cavolo nero in supermarkets, especially in season.

 In essence, cavolo nero is very similar to kale.
 Its leaves are longer and darker, and I personally think it’s a very pretty leafy green.
-You can use it in soups and stews like the Italians do, sauté it in some butter and lemon juice as you would with spinach, or use it raw in a salad like this one.
-I have a little technique for softening the slightly tough leaves for raw salads that I show you in this recipe.
-And yes, you can have it in your green smoothie.
+You can use it in soups and stews like the Italians do, sauté it in some butter and lemon juice as you would with spinach, or use it raw in a salad or a smoothie.
+Try my cavolo nero and corn fritters here.

-This cavolo nero salad is simple and quick to prepare.
+This cavolo nero salad with tomatoes and fried garlic is simple and quick to prepare.
 Kale or Swiss chard can be used instead in this recipe.
 Serve with your favourite piece of meat or as a vegetable side dish on the table.

 - 12 cavolo nero leaves, removed from the stalk and washed